How Many Irrational Numbers Are Between 1 And 6

 Conclusion

 So, how many irrational numbers are there between 1 and 6?
+While the rational numbers in this interval are infinite as well, the irrational numbers far outweigh them, representing a "higher order" of infinity.
 The answer, surprisingly, is uncountably infinite.
-While the rational numbers in this interval are infinite as well, the irrational numbers far outweigh them, representing a "higher order" of infinity.
 Understanding the nature and properties of irrational numbers is crucial for grasping the full scope of the real number system and its applications in various fields.